soberwp/models/README.md

 * Unzip to your sites plugin folder
 * Activate via WordPress

-#### Requirements
+#### Requirements:

 * [PHP](http://php.net/manual/en/install.php) >= 5.6.x

 ## Usage

-By default, Models will create a folder called `model-json/` within the active theme directory.
+By default folder `model-json/` will be created within the active theme directory.

 You can use a custom path using the filter below within your themes `functions.php` file;
 ```php